skeenp/QGIS3-getWKT/README.md

 * 1.0 Initial Release (WKB Support)
 * 1.1 Added support for EWKT & JSON
 * 1.2 Added fix for 3.8 (Thanks imajic-unimelb https://github.com/imajic-unimelb) and support for making windows larger.
+* 1.3 Added fix to align WKT using X and M values to standard, and to provide a mechanism to control the number of decimal places exported (Thanks heidivanparys https://github.com/heidivanparys).
+Minor change to build scripts and move to using plugins menu rather than vector

 # Future Plans
 Add option to surround string with ST_GEOMFROMTEXT/STGEOMFROMTEXT for use in PostGIS/MSSQL Spatial